The Latest: Trump interview with Elon Musk on X plagued by glitches

 Voters will hear more from both candidates and their running mates in the days ahead.

-Trump was set to do a live interview Monday on X, the social platform from which he was banned for nearly two years following the Jan.
-6, 2021, storming of the U.S. Capitol.
-But the interview has been plagued with technical issues with many users unable to access the conversation, receiving a message that read “Details not available.”
+Trump's live interview on X, the social platform from which he was banned for nearly two years, was plagued with technical issues with many users unable to access the conversation.
+The conversation began 41 minutes after its initial start time.

 Follow the AP’s Election 2024 coverage at: https://apnews.com/hub/election-2024.